Graph-guided random forest for gene set selection: Discussion

 However, several technical improvements to the proposed algorithm could be made.
 The PPI network retrieved from the STRING database contains information about the certainty about a functional relationship between two proteins.
 It is reflected by a "combined score" value, which may change depending on future biological experiments and research findings.
 Therefore, a weighted random walk could be utilized to explore paths within the PPI network using edge specific certainty scores.
 Second, the $niter$ (number of greedy steps) is a crucial parameter.
 We not yet provide a stopping criteria.
 It is similar to the problem of choosing the right number of trees within a Random Forest.
 We plan to work on a mechanism which monitors convergence during the greedy runs while improving the sampling strategy to accelerate exploration.

 Furthermore, we aim for testing the greedy Decision Forest using other than the AUC-ROC performance measure \cite{Zheng:2018:FeatureEngineering}, or even a combination thereof by voting.
-Because of possible complications with the AUC-ROC on unbalanced data sets \cite{CarringtonEtAl:2020:AUC}, we advise to apply our algorithm on balanced data sets, e.g accommodated by up-sampling.
+Because of possible complications with the AUC-ROC on unbalanced data sets \cite{CarringtonEtAl:2020:AUC}, we advise to apply our algorithm on balanced data sets, e.g accommodated by up, or down sampling.